auth0/docs/articles/tutorials/dashboard-domain-settings.md

 **Default Audience**: Allows you to specify an API Identifier for a default audience when using the [API Authorization](/api-auth) flows.
 The will cause all [access tokens](/tokens/access-token) issued by Auth0 to have this API Identitifier specified as an audience.

 ::: note
-This setting is equivalent to appending the audience to every authorization request made to the tenant for every client.
+This setting is equivalent to appending the audience to every authorization request made to the domain for every client.
 This will cause new behaviour that might result in breaking changes for some of your clients.
 Please contact support if you require assistance.
 :::

 **Default Directory**: Name of the connection to be use for [Password Grant exchanges](/api-auth/tutorials/password-grant).
 The __Default Directory__ value should be the exact name of an existing [connection](/connections) of one of the following strategies: `auth0-adldap`, `ad`, `auth0`, `email`, `sms`, `waad` or `adfs`.